2sic/2sxc-docs/2sxc Docs Generator/pages/guides/hot-build/index.md

 # HotBuild - AppCode - Guide (🌟 v17)

-> [!NOTE]
-> Up to 2sxc 17.01.07 this experimental feature used the folder `/ThisApp`.
->
-> Starting with 2sxc 17.02.00 it uses the folder `/AppCode` instead.
->
-> This documentation is already modified to reflect this change.

 2sxc 17 introduces a major new feature **HotBuild**: Precompiled App Code.
 This guide will help you understand what this is, how it works, and how to use it.